unites/code_library/README.md

-# code_library
+# Code Library

-library of code examples
+This is a personal library of simple code examples of different languages.
+Notes.